List of Game of the Year awards (board games)

-Game of the Year (abbreviated GotY) is a title awarded by various magazines, websites, and shows to a deserving game.
-Many publications award a single "Game of the Year" to a single title that they feel represents the pinnacle of gaming achievement that year.
+Game of the Year (abbreviated GotY) is a title awarded annually by various magazines, websites, and game critics to deserving tabletop games, including board games and card games.
+Many publications award a single "Game of the Year" award to a single title published in the previous year that they feel represents the pinnacle of gaming achievement that year.

 Organizations

-Organizations and publications who award board Game of the Year awards include:
+Organizations and publications that award Game of the Year awards for board games include: